CVDH4/Tandem2/README.md

 cd XYZDirectory/Tandem2
 ```

-Then run the application:
+Once in the directory, you will run the application using this simple command:

 ```
 meteor
 ```

 If successfully installed, the application will run on localhost:3000.
+Note that login authorization via external providers like GitHub and Twitter require the generation of an API key.
+Regular account setup will be fully functional.

 On your first attempt to run, meteor will automatically downloaded necessary dependencies or alert you to resolve missing meteor packages or npm packages.
 You may need to troubleshoot missing packages and npm modules.